 A new self-deprecating meme has people sharing just how useless they would be in a time of crisis.

 Comedian Sacha Baron Cohen has labelled social media companies “the greatest propaganda machine in history”, accusing Facebook, Google and others of facilitating hate on their sites.

-Twitter is testing a feature which allows users to hide replies to their tweets that they find abusive or irrelevant.
+Twitter is granting all users the power to hide replies to their tweets that they find abusive or irrelevant.

 Hillary Clinton has criticised the “heavily misogynistic” atmosphere online which has seen female parliamentary candidates announce they are not standing in the General Election.